nigelmj/comp34812/natural-language-inference-transformer-model-card.md

 - transformer
 - sequence-classification
 - pairwise-classification
-- evidence-detection
+- natural-language-inference
 - nlp
 repo: https://github.com/nigelmj/comp34812

 ---

-# Model Card for p64932nj-y24592ap-ED
+# Model Card for p64932nj-y24592ap-NLI

 <!-- Provide a quick summary of what the model is/does. -->

-This is a classification model that, given a claim and a piece of evidence,
+This is a classification model that, given a premise and a hypothesis,
-      was trained to detect whether the evidence is relevant to the claim.
+      was trained to determine whether the hypothesis is true based on the premise.

 ## Model Details